schollz/cowyo/README.md

 **Admin controls**.
 The Admin can view/delete all the documents by setting the `-a YourAdminKey` when starting the program.
 Then the admin has access to the `/ls/YourAdminKey` to view and delete any of the pages.

-**Security**.
-HTTPS support is provided and everything is sanitized to prevent XSS attacks.
-Though all URLs are publicly accessible, you are free to obfuscate your website by using an obscure/random address (read: the site is still publicly accessible, just hard to find!).
-The automatic URL is an alliterative animal description - of which there are over 500,000 possibilities - so the URL is easy to remember and hard to guess.

 # Install